Struggling Bed Bath & Beyond files for bankruptcy protection

-In a statement, the company based in Union, New Jersey, said it voluntarily made the filing "to implement an orderly wind down of its businesses while conducting a limited marketing process to solicit interest in one or more sales of some or all of its assets."
+In a statement, the company, based in Union, New Jersey, said it voluntarily made the filing "to implement an orderly wind down of its businesses while conducting a limited marketing process to solicit interest in one or more sales of some or all of its assets."
+The store closings will put thousands of jobs at risk.

-The firm said its 360 Bed Bath & Beyond and 120 Buy Buy Baby stores and websites will remain open and continue serving customers as it "begins its efforts to effectuate the closure of its retail locations.”
+Bed Bath & Beyond said it secured a commitment of roughly $240 million in financing from Sixth Street Specialty Lending, Inc. to allow it to keep operating during the bankruptcy process.

-The company said it also intends to uphold commitments to customers, employees and partners.
+“It's the death of an icon.
+A lot of people have grown up with it, ” said Neil Saunders, managing director of GlobalData Retail.
+“It’s an institution in retailing, but unfortunately being an institution doesn’t protect you from financial woes.”

 The company also said in a Securities and Exchange Commission filing in late March that it planned to sell $300 million worth of shares to avoid bankruptcy filing.